wessaunders/coding-guidelines/css-guidelines.md

 ## Formatting
 - Use tabs for indentation.
 - Prefer dashes over camelCasing in class names.
-- Underscores and PascalCasing are okay if you are using BEM (see OOCSS and BEM below).
-- Do not use ID selectors.
 - When using multiple selectors in a rule declaration, give each selector its own line.
 - Put a space before the opening brace { in rule declarations.
 - In properties, put a space after, but not before, the : character.